NALTP/Rules/README.md

 #### Section D - Minute Minimums and Maximums
   - (1) Majors and Minors leagues:
-    - (a) There is no minute minimum.
+    - (a) There are no rules for player minute minimums or maximums.
-    - (b) There is no minute maximum.
   - (2) Novice league:
     - (a) There is a 20 minute playing minimum for any players present on game night.
       - (i) Exceptions will require CRC approval and will be restricted to availability issues, lagouts, or anything else deemed relevant by the CRC.
 Due to the time sensitive nature of some decisions, if only one CRC member is online at the time of the conflict they will be given the deciding say on this matter.